Jason97even/alx-system_engineering-devops/0x02-shell_redirections/README.md

-2_is a file that displays the content of the /etc/passwd file 3_is a file that displays the content of /etc/passwd and /etc/hosts 4_is a file that displays the last 10 lines of /etc/passwd
+2_is a file that displays the content of the /etc/passwd file 3_is a file that displays the content of /etc/passwd and /etc/hosts 4_is a file that displays the last 10 lines of /etc/passwd 5_is a file that displays the first 10 lines of /etc/passwd